 - It won’t fit inside the car; carry it on the car roof

-5. Perception Splash Seat Back Cooler – Best For Comfortable Seating Experience
+5. Perception Splash Seat Back Cooler (Comfortable Seating Experience)

 This time we introduce to you not a kayak but a cooler that you will love.
 Yes, when you remain on water for long hours to get your dream shot, you may feel thirsty at times.
 At those moments, you will want your favorite beverage.
 But drinking it hot won’t be a good experience.

-This seatback cooler will relieve you from such inconvenience.
-You can quickly attach it with the kayak seat and see how magically it transforms your kayaking experience into a heavenly one.
+This seatback cooler will relieve you of such inconvenience.
+You can quickly attach it to the kayak seat and see how magically it transforms your kayaking experience into a heavenly one.
 Perception makes the cooler.

-It is a leading manufacturer of kayak and kayak accessories.
+It is a leading manufacturer of kayaks and kayak accessories.
 So, there’s no question about its quality.

 The zipper and internal seams, including the main fabric, are made waterproof.
 So, it keeps rain and splashes away.
 The bag is large enough to accommodate 12 cans with standard height and ice.